Darkzarich/Smiler/README.md

 	- Being able to **delete posts within certain time**.
 Users can delete their posts but it's only available within *10* min.
 	- **Getting all posts**, pagination included, filter by **author**
 	- **Getting a post by its slug**.
 Instead of `id` I use `slug` for getting a single post.
+	- **Post rating**.
+Posts have their rating which forms user rating
 - Users:
 	- **Registration**.
 Does what it says
 	- **Sessions**.
 As I didn't work with JWT much yet I decided to stick with my nice old friend - sessions, also they are kinda more safe than JWT
 	- **Auth**.
 Does what it says
 	- **Saving draft**.
 Users are able to save attachments, title and body of the post without posting it, also it was a necessary step to solve file upload dilemma
+	- **Individual rating**.
+Users have their individual rating which is sum of ratings for each post and each comment they have ever posted
 - Comments:
 	- **Hierarchical comment tree to each post**.
 Nowadays almost any site does this.
 	- **Creating comments**
 	- **Updating comments**.
-Users are able to update comments within certain time after posting it but only if no one answered on it yet
+Users are able to **update comments** within certain time after posting it but only if no one answered on it yet
 	- **Deleting comments**.
-Users are able to delete comments within certain time after posting it but only if no one answered on it yet
+Users are able to **delete comments** within certain time after posting it but only if no one answered on it yet
 - Full Swagger documentation to existing end-points (available with path `/api-docs/`)

 ### Backend Plans:

 - Posts:
-	- **Rating**
 	- **Tags**
 	- **Sockets**
 - Users:
-	- **Sum rating for all posts**
 	- **Adding posts to the list favorite**
 	- **Settings (?)**
 	- **Bio**.
 Users should be able to add small description about themselves